SeqWare/seqware/seqware-distribution/docs/site/content/docs/4-metadb.md

 Third, you'll probably want to create the initial file-provenance-report (note, you'll probably want this to run on a schedule for updates)

     seqware files refresh

+Optionally, you may want to setup database comments if you wish to explore the database schema:

+    psql -U seqware seqware_meta_db < comments_on_tables.sql